BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ## Objectives:

-After completing this section, you should be able to limit the resources consumed by containers, pods, and projects.
+After completing this section, you should be able to limit the resources consumed by containers, pods, and projects and have an understanding of LimitRanges and Quotas.

 ## Defining Resource Requests and Limits for Pods.